Chat Completions

 - Theology Guidelines: Instructions from the selected theology (via

-theology_slug) - Profile Instructions: Instructions from the selected profile (via
+theology) - Profile Instructions: Instructions from the selected profile (via

-2. Optional User Instructions
+2. Optional User System Message

 {